jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 led=overlay.leds_gpio
 #define the leds_gpio, and then we can read the values of the LEDs
 ```
-If you press the third button, which means the input data is 4, then the three LEDs will on, which means the value is e
+If you press the third button, which means the input data is 4, then the three LEDs will be on, which means the value is e

 <div align=center><img src="imgs/v1/22.png" alt="drawing" width="200"/></div>